Aulay Macaulay (writer): Works

 While in residence at Glasgow Macaulay contributed to Ruddiman's Magazine, under the signature "Academicus".
-For John Nichols's History of Leicestershire he wrote The History and Antiquities of Claybrooke, in the County of Leicester, including the Chapelries of Wibtoft, Little Wigston, and the Hamlets of Bittesby and Ullesthorpe.
+For John Nichols's History of Leicestershire, he wrote The History and Antiquities of Claybrooke, in the County of Leicester, including the Chapelries of Wibtoft, Little Wigston, and the Hamlets of Bittesby and Ullesthorpe.
 His European travels were written up for the Gentleman's Magazine.

 Family

 Macaulay married Ann, daughter of John Heyrick the town clerk of Leicester; they had eight sons.
 The abolitionist Elizabeth Heyrick was Ann's sister-in-law.

-The second son, Colin Campbell Macaulay (1799–1853), became partner in a firm of solicitors at Leicester.
-He was president of the Leicester Literary and Philosophical Society in 1847, and contributed to their transactions.
+The second son, Colin Campbell Macaulay (1799–1853), became a partner in a firm of solicitors at Leicester.
+He was president of the Leicester Literary and Philosophical Society in 1847 and contributed to their transactions.
 He died on 20 October 1853 at Knighton Lodge, Leicester, and was buried at Rothley.
 By his wife Mary Kendall, eldest daughter of Richard Warner Wood, he left a son and a daughter.
 The politician Kenneth Macaulay was his younger brother.